PhilJay/MPAndroidChart/README.md

  - Search [**known issues**](https://github.com/PhilJay/MPAndroidChart/issues) for your problem (open and closed)
  - Create new issues (please **search known issues before**, do not create duplicate issues)

-You can let me know via e-mail that you have opened a stackoverflow question so that I might get to answering it more quickly.
-Thank you.

 Features
 =======